-PBE FRS 48 replaces the service performance reporting requirements of PBE IPSAS 1 and is effective for reporting periods beginning on or after 1 January 2021.
+PBE FRS 48 replaces the service performance reporting requirements of PBE IPSAS 1 and is effective for reporting periods beginning on or after 1 January 2022.
+The Council intends to apply the amendment in the year of this plan.
 The Council does not expect the application of PBE FRS 48 will affect its statement of service performance.